The site dedicated to Brazilian women of African descent

 (In Carnaval time, these ‘jokes’ and others have been tolerated).”

 Of course I cannot judge the image of blackface from the American context when it happens in Brazil but I’m still curious to know what you all think of this popular Carnaval group in the city of Angra dos Reis, located in the state of Rio de Janeiro.
 I mean, it’s all in fun, right?

-Here, see the video that is the center of the controversy:
+Here, one of the clips of the routine that is the center of the controversy:

 Comment by Rolf de S…